hitesh009911/Pneumonia-Detection/README.md

 This repository contains a Python application designed for pneumonia detection using machine learning models.
 The app utilizes the Tkinter library for a user-friendly graphical interface and provides functionalities for model management, image uploads, and model-based predictions.
 It includes multiple pre-trained models for pneumonia detection: CNN, MobileNetV2, and VGG16.

 ## Database
-The images which required are in Kaggle in below link : https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
+The images which required are in Kaggle : https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 ## Screenshot